QuentinRa/blog.quentinra.dev/info/web/index.md

 * [SSL practices](security/ssl.md): some notes about SSL (SSL+TLS, secure protocols for HTTPS)
 * [Headers](security/headers.md): often overlooked, but the headers send with your page will increase the security, and prevent some well-known attacks
 * [add rel attribute to external links](security/links.md): it seems unneeded as of 2021
+* [forbidden usernames](security/usernames.md): do not let users take "root", "admin", ... as their username

 <hr class="sl">